 I dont know it helps or not, try to took photos in the outdoor, will be so great with the lighting :)

 and the photoshop really help! oh dont try to blur the background, it just make the photo unpro, I’ve tried to blur backgrounds but it looks unpro.

 if you have any advice about this topic, let me know!

-tripod and a remote are your best friends! a remote is not too expensive and if you set a 2second delay it’ll give you enough time to get in position.posted almost 3 years ago
+tripod and a remote are your best friends! a remote is not too expensive and if you set a 2second delay it’ll give you enough time to get in position.posted over 3 years ago

 Thank you very much!!
 So does a tripod help me more than just set the camera on a table or on a wall?
-And will it work for every camera model?posted almost 3 years ago
+And will it work for every camera model?posted over 3 years ago